 What motivates research volunteers?

 Brian and Michael have never met.
-They live at opposite ends of the country, and their day jobs are very different – with Michael working for the NIHR as a Communications Manager, promoting research opportunities, and Brian for Aneurin Bevan University Health Board as a Cardiac Rehabilitation Exercise Practitioner.
+They live at opposite ends of the country, and their day jobs are very different – with Michael working for the NIHR as a Communications Manager, promoting research opportunities, and Brian for Aneurin Bevan University Health Board in Wales as a Cardiac Rehabilitation Exercise Practitioner.
 But despite their differences, Brian and Michael have one amazing thing in common; they’ve both taken part in critical healthcare research to combat the COVID-19 pandemic.

 And though both work in healthcare-related fields, their reasons for participating in COVID-19 vaccine trials were more personal than they were professional.
 “It was the first time in my life that I haven’t felt in control,” says Brian, who took part in the Oxford/AstraZeneca vaccine study.
 “Everything was up in the air.
 So for me it was playing a tiny little part in that chain of getting the vaccine through to completion, to hopefully get back to a state of normality.”